Pontifical Commission for the Protection of Minors: Merger

 Since 5 June 2022, the Commission has been part of the Dicastery for the Doctrine of the Faith, operating with its own officials and according to its own norms, as prescribed by the apostolic constitution Praedicate evangelium.

 Pope Francis explained that the Commission was placed there because that Dicastery "deals with sexual abuse on the part of members of the clergy" and it was "not possible to have a 'satellite commission', circling around but unattached to the organization chart."
 He told the members of the Commission: "Someone might think that this could put at risk your freedom of thought and action, or even take away importance from the issue with which you deal.
 That is not my intention, nor is it my expectation.
 And I invite you to be watchful that this does not happen."
 Commission secretary pro tempore Fr.
 Andrew Small, O.M.I. described the relationship as tying the Dicastery's role in "the administration of justice" to the Commission's "focus on safeguarding and protection".

-Post-merge
+Post-merger

 On 29 March 2023, Hans Zollner left the commission and criticised it, stating among other things: "in my work with the commission, I have noticed issues that need to be urgently addressed and which have made it impossible for me to continue further".
 The next day, his criticism was answered by the president of the commission, O'Malley, who stated among other things: "I am surprised, disappointed, and strongly disagree with [Zollner's] publicly-issued assertions challenging the commission's effectiveness".

 On 15 March 2024, O'Malley announced that Pope Francis had appointed Luis Manuel Alí Herrera, a Colombian bishop, as secretary and Teresa Morris Kettlekamp as adjunct secretary.
 They are the first bishop and the first laywoman to hold those positions.

+In March 2026, Pope Leo XIV appointed Susan Lynn Bissell, a Canadian expert in child protection, and Laurent Delvolvé, a French civil, criminal, and canon lawyer, to join the Commission.